ibz/lightningshell.app/index.md

 - [`links`](http://links.twibright.com/) - Web browser
 - [`oha`](https://github.com/hatoo/oha) - HTTP load generator with TUI animation

+## Installation

+The easiest way to install **Lightning Shell** is **from your node's *app store***.

+At the opposite end of the spectrum you could simply copy-paste parts of the Dockerfile to build only the tools you want without actually installing Lightning Shell.

+There are countless other ways to make use of it in between the two extremes because after all you can fork the repo, customize the Dockerfile, build it and run it yourself.

 ## Configuration

-Running any of the above-mentioned utilities will just work without you having to tell them how to connect to LND.
+Running any of the included utilities will just work without you having to tell them how to connect to LND.

 ### How does this work?